SameerKamani/JPS4-SnakeGame-Benchmark/README.md

 - **Guaranteed Optimality**: The algorithm maintains the same optimal path cost as A\* while offering improved efficiency.

+## Benchmarking

+Based on this [Repository](https://github.com/GurkNathe/Pathfinding-Algorithms) by @GurkNathe, we can generate random mazes using [maze.py](https://github.com/OrWestSide/python-scripts/blob/master/maze.py) that simulate complex environments to evaluate A\* vs. JPS4 under various conditions.

 ## Technical Challenges and Implementation

 - **Recursion Depth**: the `jump()` function may hit stack limits in large environments.